modelcontextprotocol/java-sdk/docs/design/2026-07-28-spec-support.md

     }

     /**
-     * Legacy revisions this transport will additionally serve when dual-era mode is
+     * Legacy revisions this transport additionally serves.
+Defaults to all of them:
-     * enabled.
-Empty means modern-only.
+     * the SDK is dual-era by default on both sides, so a stateless server that serves
+     * legacy clients today keeps serving them after the 3.0.0 upgrade with zero
+     * configuration.
+Override to return an empty list for modern-only mode.
      * @since 3.0.0
      */
-    default List<String> legacyProtocolVersions() { return List.of(); }   // new
+    default List<String> legacyProtocolVersions() {                        // new
+        return ProtocolVersions.LEGACY;
+    }

     Mono<Void> closeGracefully();
     default void close() { this.closeGracefully().subscribe(); }